timwright12/vets-website/docs/forms-library/src/my-first-form.md

 > There is a full API reference for form.js located [here](https://github.com/department-of-veterans-affairs/vets-website/blob/forms-library-book-cv/docs/forms-library/src/reference.md) if you need it.

 Critically this `form.js` file also contains configuration options for the pages and fields of the form.
 In the file created by the Yeoman generator we will look at in a moment you will see a key/ value pair for `chapters`, the concept of chapters is really just a way to organize the pages of your form into 'sections'.
 A good example of this may be that your form might require a 'veteran information' page with things like name, social security number, and email address.
-Your form might also require a'veteran address' page with things like city, state, and street address.
+Your form might also require a 'veteran address' page with things like city, state, and street address.
 Both the 'veteran information' and 'veteran address' pages could be considered part of a section called 'veteran details', this 'veteran details' section is the perfect use case for a `chapter`.
 The `chapter` for 'veteran details' would include two pages, one for 'veteran information' and one for 'veteran address'.
 Inside the page objects for 'veteran information' and 'veteran address' you would place the key/ value pairs for each of the fields you want included on these pages.

 At this point it will be helpful for us to actually build a form using the Yeoman generator so we can see what this all looks like in practice.